Odoo Enterprise resource planning Software business before technology

 Companies that still approach Enterprise Resource Planning (ERP) implementations and perceive it to be a technology led initiative should take a step back and question the objectives of what the implementation of an ERP means to them.

-One of the biggest reasons ERP implementations fail is the objectives set are not tracked and controlled when the project is underway to ensure that the end deliverable matches the direction that has been set.
+One of the biggest reasons Enterprise Resource Planning implementations fail is the objectives set are not tracked and controlled when the project is underway to ensure that the end deliverable matches the direction that has been set.

-With the increasing reliance of companies embracing cloud management systems such as an ERP and the evolution of the remote working environment with technological tools to increase communication, ERP's that excel will be able to enable workflow and reporting capabilities to be integral to the flow of business operations.
+With the increasing reliance of companies embracing cloud management systems such as an Enterprise Resource Planning system and the evolution of the remote working environment with technological tools to increase communication, ERP's that excel will be able to enable workflow and reporting capabilities to be integral to the flow of business operations.

-By their nature ERP systems are complex and the selection process for companies must make sure that the ERP selected is user friendly, easy to use and flexible to mould to your operations otherwise in the long term you risk being constrained by the system.
+By their nature ERP systems are complex and the selection process for companies must make sure that the Enterprise Resource Planning system selected is user friendly, easy to use and flexible to mould to your operations otherwise in the long term your business risks being constrained by the system.

 Ongoing licensing and cloud costs of course are also a factor.